Tennis Racket Head Sizes Explained

 The majority of mid-sized rackets come in at 93sq in and under in terms of their overall head size, which is reasonably small by today’s standards.
 One of the original and most popular mid-sized rackets amongst the pros was the Wilson Pro Staff Original 6.0.

-However, even though the game and modern technology has moved on, there are still some player focussed sticks out there with a head size of around 93sq in.
+However, even though the game and modern technology have moved on, there are still some player-focused sticks out there with a head size of around 93sq in.

 As we have mentioned, the obvious advantage of having a smaller headed racket is the enhanced control and precision you get from the racket.
 You feel a lot more connected to the ball and the racket (if set up correctly) can basically feel like an extension of your arm.

-This is ideal for players with a sound technical base that can consistently time the ball well, as they can benefit from the pinpoint accuracy and dialled in feeling that this typeof racket has to offer.
+This is ideal for players with a sound technical base who can consistently time the ball well, as they can benefit from the pinpoint accuracy and dialed-in feeling that this type of racket has to offer.

 On the other hand, a racket with a small head will have a notoriously small sweet spot, which makes hitting with a clean contact a lot more difficult than when playing with a larger headed racket.